 The mature plant will grow 1 to 3 feet tall and thrive in full sun with well-draining soil.

-Growing Lavender as a border plant will help deter deer from entering the garden.
+Moreover, growing Lavender as a border plant will help deter deer from entering the garden.

 Sage is a popular herb plant that thrives in full sun and repels garden predators like deer.